 Even though you are a photographer who wants happy customers (that should totally be your priority), you are also a business owner who needs to continue to meet goals, book clients, and make a profit.
 So instead of waiting for a later stage, it’s better to set expectations right from the beginning.
 Once you have implemented these strategies to simplify your album workflow, you will see an increase in your productivity, which will lead to an increase in your profit.

 How To Quickly Select Images For Albums

 When it comes to selecting images for the wedding photo album, it can sometimes turn out to be the step that takes the most time.
 It can’t be easy to select the best from the hundreds of photos you’ve taken at your couple’s wedding.
 So what can you do to speed up the process and include images your clients will love?
 Here are some suggestions to help you quickly select images for albums.

 1. Keep Images Organized

-Once a wedding is over, make it a post-workflow goal to filter through all of the images as few times as possible.
-Between culling the images, reviewing the color correction from a photo editing service such as ShootDotEdit, you look at the same set of images several times.
-Rather than making another pass through the images to find the ones you want for the album, include this early on in the process.
+Once a wedding is over, make it a post-wedding workflow goal to filter through all of the images as few times as possible.
+Between culling the images and reviewing the color correction from a photo editing service or doing it yourself, you look at the same set of images several times.
+Rather than making another pass through the images to find the ones you want for the album, include this early on in the post-production process.

-For example, as you review the color correction on your images, create a Collection in Lightroom to place the images you want to include in the album.
+For example, as you review the color correction on your images, create a Collection in Lightroom to place the images you want to include in the wedding album design.
 As you are scanning through the images, you can quickly add images into this collection.
 This will keep them organized and easy to view.

 Just as it is important to be selective during the culling process, the same applies for wedding albums!
 Be selective and choose images that highlight the most important moments of your couple’s big day.
-An average size album can include 100-120 images, so the selection process is crucial to master.
+An average size album can include 100-120 images, so the selection process is crucial to master wedding album design.